A Girl Walks Home Alone at Night-2014

 Grade: B

-His story is one of bravery, courage, and endurance, as he survives a hellish experience in a Japanese prisoner of war camps after having crashed in the Pacific Ocean, stranded for 47 days, as if that were not enough to break a man.
+His story is one of bravery, courage, and endurance, as he survives a hellish experience in a Japanese prisoner of war camp after having crashed in the Pacific Ocean, stranded for forty-seven days as if that were not enough to break a man.

 Mainstream Hollywood fare to the hilt, this film is surprisingly directed by Angelina Jolie (a woman) and written by the Coen brothers, the latter usually emitting less traditional and more quirky fare than this film.

-Unbroken, which was expected to receive several Oscar nominations, was shut out of the major categories.
+Unbroken, expected to receive several Oscar nominations, was shut out of the major categories.

 Visually, Unbroken is slick, glossy, and shot very well- it looks perfect.
 The cinematography, sound effects, and costumes look great.